Tesla Turns Power Back On At Children's Hospital In Puerto Rico

 Una gran aportación de @Tesla para el Hospital del Niño. pic.twitter.com/fwbO5Jlo23— Ricardo Rossello (@ricardorossello) October 25, 2017

 The news of restoring permanent power at the hospital comes as millions of people in Puerto Rico continue to rely on generators for electricity.
-As of Wednesday morning, the Electric Power Authority, or AEE, reported that its power service was now at 25 percent.
+As of Wednesday morning, the Electric Power Authority reported that its power service was at 25 percent.

 Last week, the territory's electric and power authority signed a $300 million contract with Whitefish, a small and relatively young Montana company, to restore the power grid.
 The deal has sparked scrutiny and skepticism, as NPR's Laurel Wamsley and Nicky Ouellet of Montana Public Radio reported.